What’s New for Term 3?

 Homework … something we always do.

 At the beginning of a new semester, teachers think again how best to progress their students in their learning – as I am sure students and parents do too.
 Practice, rehearsal and completion of tasks that students already understand from their class have a significant effect on student’s achievement.
-Homework should be straightforward and achievable with our Connect site clearly stating what the work is and when it is due.
+Homework should be straightforward and achievable.

 Remember our Thursday Homework club from 3 -4 pm.
 Please also contact individual teachers via email to assist your child in this area if you have concerns.
 You can also check this newsletter article from earlier on in the year to see our recommendations for how much time your child should be spending on homework for each subject.